Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 Why everything starts in the open source ecosystem?
 Because a user sees a problem, something missing, text written badly or with typos, incomplete localization and so on.
 Basically the contribution starts when something doesn't sound so good and the issue is quite clear.
 When the problem is noticed instead of doing a useless comment online or a ranting at the pub/bar, there is an action with a report and the problem is/will be gone.
-This is the contributor, that enforces the contributor mode (next chapter) without noticing it.
+This is the contributor, that enforces the contributor mode (next chapter) without noticing it just because OSS require commitment.
 This report is the first step to contribute to the project, because behind there are people that are not perfect and that can miss something.
+The society doesn't understand all of this things, maybe the 4 freedoms are more easy to accept but the commitment on something that is from the IT world is very strange.
+We need to help the society to understand why this commitment is important, like the civic hacking or other reality that in the IT world act to improve the quality of life using the technology.

 ![The real story](images/2/open-source-developers.jpg)